Life of the Party (Kanye West and André 3000 song): Background and leak

+"Life of the Party" was first worked on during the sessions for West's unreleased ninth studio album Yandhi.
+The song was later brought back during the sessions for God's Country which evolved into the 2021 album "Donda".

 On July 16, 2021, rapper Consequence posted a video to Instagram of West in the studio with Tyler, the Creator, with a snippet of "Life of the Party" being played.
 On July 18, the original version of the song recorded earlier that year (which did not include any vocals from André 3000) was previewed at a private listening event in Las Vegas.
 West played the song for German news outlet Bild in Berlin on September 2, stating that a video shoot was planned and that he wanted to release it soon.

 In the lead up to Donda releasing, West had taken shots aimed at Drake, including posting his home address to his Instagram.
 On September 4, a day after Drake released his album Certified Lover Boy, Drake leaked "Life of the Party" on his Sound 42 radio show on Sirius XM amidst a feud with West.
 This version leaked by Drake seemed to have a different verse from West with disses aimed at Drake, as well as a guest verse from André 3000.
 André 3000 made a statement about the leak saying that West had reached out to him a few weeks prior to the song leaking to be part of Donda and was inspired to make a musical tribute to his mom.

-The song ended up being omitted from the album due to West's stance on profanity and André 3000 not agreeing to his verse being edited to be clean without having the raw original available.
-Moreover, the original version of the song André 3000 wrote to did not have the diss verse aimed at Drake.
-André 3000 lamented that the song leaked with the diss verse, stating: "It’s unfortunate that it was released in this way and two artists that I love are going back and forth".
+"Life of the Party" was later omitted from the album due to West's stance on profanity at the time, with André 3000 disagreeing with his verse being edited to a clean version without the raw original available.
+Moreover, the version of the song that André 3000 wrote did not contain the disses aimed at Drake.
+André 3000 lamented that the song leaked with the diss verse, stating, "It's unfortunate that it was released in this way and two artists that I love are going back and forth".